mendersoftware/mender-artifact/Documentation/artifact-format-v3.md

 #### artifact_depends

 The `artifact_depends` contains a set of parameters that the current Artifact depends on.
-It can contain one or more key/value pairs (at least `device_type` is present).
+It can contain zero or more key/value pairs (in most cases at least `device_type` should be present though).

 The given Artifact will be installed, only if the device itself and the Artifact currently installed on the device are providing a full set